apcraig/CICE/doc/source/user_guide/ug_implementation.rst

    |     CD       |       T        |       N+E      |       N+E      |
    +--------------+----------------+----------------+----------------+

-For each grid system, thermodynamics variable are always defined on the ``T`` grid for the model and model forcing/coupling fields.
+For all grid systems, thermodynamic variables are always defined on the ``T`` grid for the model and model forcing/coupling fields.
 However, the dynamics u and v fields vary.
 In the ``CD`` grid, there are twice as many u and v fields as on the other grids.
 Within the CICE model, the variables ``grid_sys_thrm``, ``grid_sys_dynu``, ``grid_sys_dynv``, ``grid_atm_thrm``,